sagemath/sagewiki_to_gh-2022-10-10/gsoc08.md

  * Calculus Improvements - Gary Furnish
   * Cython version of symbolics
   * Differential Geometry Support via the new symbolics system.
+  * Specifically I would intend to use the new symbolics system to implement things such as integration over manifolds, 1-forms, Tensors, etc.  A Paragraph(or more) on this project is forthcoming.

 == Potential Mentors ==
  * William Stein